hanax-ai/HX-Data-Ingestion-Project/README.md

-# Citadel - AI-Powered Information Access
+# Citadel - Data Pipeline

 **This project demos how modern AI can transform information access.
 Using a documentation crawler with retrieval-augmented generation (RAG), it collects content from websites, text or Markdown files, and sitemaps.
 The material is then organized and stored in a searchable knowledge base, which can be explored through an easy-to-use web interface.**